The vegan gluten free pumpkin cookies are here! Warmly spiced and perfectly chewy, these soft cookies are a fall favorite!

 While I often crave a crisp, crunchy cookie, there are certain cookies that need to be soft. and not just soft, but cakey too.
-These chewy vegan Pumpkin Cookies are the perfect soft cookie with a wonderful cakey crumb.
+These chewy vegan gluten free pumpkin cookies are the perfect soft cookie with a wonderful cakey crumb.

-A cakey result is what you want with this vegan pumpkin cookie.
-To make a cakey cookie, I add more flour than a cookie recipe usually asks for – about a half cup more for these pumpkin cookies.
+A cakey result is what you want with this gluten free pumpkin cookie.
+To make a cakey cookie, I add more flour than a cookie recipe usually asks for - about a half cup more for these pumpkin cookies.

 I also add a bit more baking powder than normal.
 Just be careful here, too much baking powder or soda can leave a bitter chemical taste.